chalbin73/romanesco/README.md

 You must use Visual Studio / Visual C compiler :
 The necessary dependencies (include, libs and dlls) are included in the windows folder.

+/!\ Current source generates alot of warnings on windows.

 `> premake5 vs2019` (Or the installed vs version)\
 `> msbuild`\
 The exe should the be built.